nathanmsmith/nathansmith.io/src/content/index.md

 Hi, I'm Nathan. 👋

 I'm a junior at [UCLA](http://www.ucla.edu) studying Computer Science.
-My interests include telling stories through data, software engineering methodologies, experimenting with programming languages, and improving developer workflows through tooling.
+My interests include telling stories through data, experimenting with programming languages, and improving developer workflows through tooling.

 Next summer, I'll be a software engineering intern at [Stripe](https://stripe.com).
 After that, in the fall, I'll be a production engineering intern at [Facebook](https://www.facebook.com).
 My expected graduation date from UCLA is June 2021.